 If these sentinel nodes do not contain cancer, it is very unlikely that any other lymph nodes will.
 This means you will not need to have any more lymph nodes removed.
 If there are cancer cells in any sentinel nodes, you will need more surgery.
 This will remove all the lymph nodes in the affected area.

 Waiting for test results can be a difficult time, we have more information that can help.

 A doctor decides the grade of the cancer by how the cancer cells look under the microscope.
-This gives an idea of how quickly the cancer may develop.
+This gives an idea of how quickly the cancer may grow.

 Knowing the stage and grade helps your doctors plan the best treatment for you.

-Your doctor or cancer specialist or nurse will explain the different treatments and their side effects.
+Your doctor, cancer specialist or nurse will explain the different treatments and their side effects.
 They will also talk to you about things to consider when making treatment decisions.

 The main treatments for penile cancer include:

 Chemotherapy uses anti-cancer drugs to destroy cancer cells.
 Not everyone who has penile cancer will be given chemotherapy.
 It can be used: